“It’s time”: Star goaltender Henrik Lundqvist retires at 39

 ”There are many things I love about the game: From the excitement I felt as an 8-year-old at my first practice to the 15 years of butterflies I had every time I took the ice in the greatest city in the world,” he wrote. ”I’m extremely grateful for what hockey has brought me and taught me in life.
 These lessons will never leave me.”

-Lundqvist appeared in 887 NHL regular-season games, plus another 130 in the playoffs, and he came close to a championship in 2014, leading the Rangers to the Cup Final.
+Lundqvist appeared in 887 NHL regular-season games, plus another 130 in the playoffs.
+He won the Vezina Trophy as the league’s top goalie in 2011-12 and he came close to a championship in 2014, leading the Rangers to the Cup Final.
 He lost postseason series to the Capitals in 2009 and 2011, then eliminated them in 2012, 2013 and 2015.

 The Rangers released a statement that ended with the line: